Rachana-Kaparthi/iiitb-asic/README.md

 <details>
 	<summary>Looping Constructs</summary>

-There are two types of *for* loops - *for loop* and *generate for loop*. *for loop* is used for evaluating repetative expressions whereas *generating for loop* is used for instantiating hardware.
+There are two types of *for* loops - *for loop* and *for generate*. *for loop* is used for evaluating repetative expressions whereas *for generate* is used for instantiating hardware.
+Also, *for loop* is written inside always block but *for generate* is written outside always block.

 </details>